buiquochuy2k1/vcb-exchange-rates/README.md

 ## 🚀 Features

-- ✅ Fetches up-to-date exchange rates from Vietcombank
+- ✅ Fetches up-to-date exchange rates
 - ✅ Parses XML to clean JSON format
 - ✅ Lightweight and easy to integrate into other apps
 - ✅ No web scraping – uses official XML data source